-NT501 (NT101) • The Gospels.
+NT501 • The Gospels.
 An introduction to the reading of the individual Gospels within their first-century contexts.
 The goal of this course is to develop the student's capacity to articulate the point of a Gospel text in the context of the completed narrative and with sensitivity to the author's conceptual framework.
-Prerequisite: BT501/BI101.
+Prerequisite: BT501/BI501.
 Four hours.

-NT502 (NT102) • Acts and Pauline Letters.
-The Acts of the Apostles and the Pauline letters will be surveyed, and there will be an examination of introductory issues pertaining to this literature.
-The focus of the course will be on English exegesis from selected passages of Acts and the Pauline letters.
+NT502 • Acts and Pauline Letters.
+The Acts of the Apostles and the Pauline letters are surveyed, and introductory issues pertaining to this literature are examined.
+The focus of the course is on English exegesis from selected passages of Acts and the Pauline letters.
 Prerequisite: BT501/BI501.
 San Diego recommended prerequisite: NT501.
 Four hours.

-NT503 (NT103) • Hebrews through Revelation.
+NT503 • Hebrews through Revelation.
 A consideration of historical and critical problems, a survey of contents, and exposition of selected passages.
 Prerequisite: BT501/BI501; San Diego recommended prerequisites: NT501 and NT502.
 Four hours.

-NT511 (NT101SE) • The Gospels.
+NT511 • The Gospels.
 An exploration of the radical nature of the life and teachings of Jesus Christ, as well as their transmission and incorporation into the Gospels.
 This course is built around a study of key passages in the English Bible.
 Recommended prerequisite: BT501.
 Bethel Seminary of the East only.
 Four hours.

-NT512 (NT102SE) • Emergence of the Christian Community.
+NT512 • Emergence of the Christian

+Community.
 An exploration of God's work in and through the new covenant community of the early church, especially as described in the Acts of the Apostles, the Pauline Epistles, the General Epistles, and Revelation.
 This course is built around a study of key passages in the English Bible.
 Recommended prerequisites: BT501 and NT511.
 Bethel Seminary of the East only.
 Four hours.

-NT531 (NT110) • Intermediate Greek Grammar/ Using Greek in New Testament Exegesis.
+NT531 • Intermediate Greek Grammar/Using Greek in New Testament Exegesis.
 A review of morphology, a survey of syntax, translation, and vocabulary building, and the development of exegetical skills.
 Prerequisite: passing of Greek qualifying exam or successful completion of NT522.
 Three or four hours.

-NT532 (NT110SE) • Intermediate Greek Grammar/Using Greek in New Testament

-Exegesis.
-A study of intermediate Greek grammar combined with in-depth exegesis of selected New Testament passages.
+NT532 • Intermediate Greek Grammar/Using Greek in New Testament Exegesis.
+A study of intermediate Greek grammar combined with indepth exegesis of selected New Testament passages.
 Prerequisites: NT521 and NT522 (or passing the Greek qualifying examination).
 Bethel Seminary of the East only.
 Four hours.

-NT551 (NT111) • The Gospels (Greek).
+NT551 • The Gospels (Greek).
 An introduction to the reading of the individual Gospels within their first-century contexts, using the student's knowledge of Greek.
 The goal of this course is to develop the student's capacity to articulate the point of a Gospel text in the context of the completed narrative and with sensitivity to the author's conceptual framework.
 Prerequisites: BT501/BI501 and NT531.
 St. Paul only.
 Four hours.

-NT552 (NT112) • Acts and Pauline Letters (Greek).
-The Acts of the Apostles and the Pauline letters will be surveyed, and there will be an examination of introductory issues pertaining to this literature.
-The focus of the course will be on Greek exegesis from selected passages of Acts and the Pauline letters.
+NT552 • Acts and Pauline Letters (Greek).

+The Acts of the Apostles and the Pauline letters are surveyed, and introductory issues pertaining to this literature are examined.
+The focus of the course is on Greek exegesis from selected passages of Acts and the Pauline letters.
 Prerequisites: BT501/BI501, NT531.
 St. Paul only.
 Four hours.

-NT641 (NT114) • Greek Exegesis.
+NT641 • Greek Exegesis.
 This course is focused on exegesis of the Greek text.
-Translation and syntactical work will be the backbone of the course, with some attention provided to text-critical, lexical, and grammatical review.
+Translation and syntactical work are the backbone of the course, with some attention provided to text-critical, lexical, and grammatical review.
 Prerequisite: passing of Greek qualifying exam and NT531 or equivalent.
 St. Paul and San Diego.
 Four hours.